Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Comfortable Lodging with Eco-Friendly Features

-• Solar-Powered Energy: Many luxury lodges utilize solar panels to heat rooms and power lights, as well as generate electricity from water.
+• Solar-Powered Energy: Many luxury lodges use solar panels to heat rooms and power lights, and to generate electricity from water.
 This reduces the use of harmful fuels.

 • Biodegradable Toiletries: Hotels and lodges partner with suppliers who offer eco-friendly items such as shampoo and soap.